-X is a retailer specialising in alternative energy solutions.
-X purchased rechargeable battery lights from Y to sell in X's business.
+Individual X is a retailer specialising in alternative energy solutions.
+Individual X purchased solar rechargeable battery lights from Individual Y to sell in Individual X's business.
 The total purchase price was R250 000 of which R100 000 was still owing.

-X did not have the cash available to pay Y. However X had inherited a vintage car and, being aware that Y was a vintage car collector, offered the car to Y in full and final settlement of the debt.
-Y accepted X's offer.
+Individual X did not have the cash or other assets available to pay Individual Y the amount still due of R100 000.
+However, Individual X had inherited a vintage car and, being aware that Individual Y was a vintage car collector, offered the car to Individual Y in full and final settlement of the debt.
+Individual X and Individual Y agreed that the market value of the car was R80 000.